Skip to main content

 Depending on your Zeta Solution, by default, you may see both the Customer and Prospect widgets or just one or the other.

-To change the widgets that appear on the dashboard, click on the action menu on the top right corner of the Dashboard and select Edit Layout.
-This will allow you to select and deselect which widgets appear on your Dashboard.
+To change the widgets that appear on the dashboard, click on the Edit Home button at the top right corner of the Dashboard.

 On each widget, you will also see the action menu in the upper right-hand corner.
 Depending on the widget, selecting this menu will allow you to customize or remove the widget individually from your view.